Terri Runnels: WWE host and departure (2001–2004)

 In late 2001, Terri replaced Trish Stratus as the host of the WWF recap program Excess.
 She briefly feuded with Stratus, resulting in a wet T-shirt contest between the two on Raw.
 During this time, she also became the backstage interviewer on Raw and began to wrestle occasionally against the likes of Molly Holly, Victoria and Stratus.
 She also became the subject of Kane's affections and they regularly flirted during backstage segments.
 On May 27, 2002, she briefly held the perpetually contested Hardcore Championship when she pinned Steven Richards, though he immediately pinned her to regain the title.
 On the August 19 episode of RAW, Eric Bischoff placed her a battle royal featuring former Hardcore champions such as Tommy Dreamer, Bradshaw and Jeff Hardy.
 She eliminated herself immediately when the match began.
 On the September 2 edition of RAW she defeated Stacy Keibler in a "Lingerie pillow fight", but was hit with a clock by Keibler and humiliated after the match, thus igniting a brief feud between the two.
 Her final match was a losing effort alongside the returning Lita against divas Molly Holly and Gail Kim on the November 10 edition of Raw.

 After eight years with the company, in March 2004, Runnels was released from WWE prior to a massive firing spree.
 In an April 2015 interview with Vince Russo, Runnels stated that she was flown up on April 1, 2004, to the WWE offices for a meeting with WWE executives Kevin Dunn and John Laurinaitis where she was told that they were parting ways with her; the reason she was told that she was flown up was because the WWE respected her.
-After leaving the company, Runnels spent time traveling the world.